How To Learn Any Guitar Strum Pattern

 Notice we have different types of attacks.
 D and U stand for downstroke and upstroke respectively.
 B means pluck the bass note of the chord.
 An M means a left hand mute and an X means right hand mute.
 How to accomplish these attacks will be laid out elsewhere on this site.

-2. Set a metronome and say the pattern aloud.
+2. Set a metronome or drum track and say the pattern aloud.

 I mean to call special attention to this instruction.
 Above all other points in this method, verbalizing the pattern is the most necessary and ignored.
 The areas of the brain which are responsible for language and rhythm overlap and, ergo, by first internalizing a rhythm pattern through speech, we can better employ it physically.
 Or, as is more commonly stated, “if you can say it, you can play it”.